 HOW TO START AND MAINTAIN AN ACTING CAREER

 Sponsored by Congress Heights Art and Culture Center

-Presenters: Kimberly Skyrme (CEO, Kimberly Skyrme Casting), Emily Morrison (Board Chair, Actors Center), Judy Go Wong (Actress, SAG-AFTRA), Heather Godwin (Actress, SAG-AFTRA), and Jane Love (Associate Executive Director, SAG-AFTRA)
+Presenters: Kimberly Skyrme (CEO, Kimberly Skyrme Casting), Emily Morrison (Board Chair, Actors Center), Judy Go Wong (Actress, SAG-AFTRA), Barbara Zablocky (Actress), Lamont Easter (Actor), Kevin Tan (Actor), Sharrie Mccain (Actress), and Ryan Hastings (Business Representative, SAG-AFTRA)

 Join DC Shorts and The Asian Pacific American Film Festival for an afternoon of education, tips, and more as we answer all of your questions regarding how to launch and maintain your acting career.
 Don’t miss out as we give you an insider’s look into the field of acting.

 12:00-1:00 PM / Breaking into Acting – What Your Need to Get Started!